 It’s time to stop thinking “not my kid” and start saying “how do I prepare my kid?”

 Assuming your kid would never find harmful content online doesn’t help them.
 In fact, it could hurt them.
-Let’s take a thoughtful approach to today's parenting in a world filled with technology and toss this idea out.
+Let’s take a thoughtful approach to technology and parenting and toss this idea out.
 It’s time to be proactive by preparing your kids and having open conversations with them repeatedly.

 What if you could be the first person they turn to instead of the last one?